jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-07-15.md

 Minutes:

-*
+* Waiting to add the new meetup groups from meetup.com, to update the website with those widgets.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 --------------------------------------------------------------------------------